jmichit/eye_disease/MVP.md

 ### Early findings

 Using MobileNetV2 as the CNN base we can achieve ~70% accuracy on a deeplearning model.
+The dataset is small but expect to increase accuracy with some tuning.

 - [x] MobileNet CNN base + dense layers